The perfect retreat for those seeking tranquillity, Chy Kembro is a world away from the hustle and bustle of everyday

 Set just back from the beach, the dog-friendly Five Pilchards Inn is a friendly, traditional pub with a home-cooked menu.

 The South Helford and Lizard Peninsula is a beautiful region, with an abundance of coastal walks, hidden coves and tiny waterside villages.

 A holiday here is a true escape, perfect for ramblers and their four-legged best friends.

 Over two floors.
 Three bedrooms: 2 x super king-size double(zip and link to twin on request – one on the ground floor and one on the first floor), 1 x twin.
-Bathroom with bath, shower over, basin and WC.
+Bathroom with large walk in shower, basin and WC.
 Open plan kitchen diner, second sitting area and conservatory.
 First floor sitting room.
 First floor WC and basin.

 About the location

 is a small fishing village on the east coast of The Lizard peninsula to the south of the Helford River, in Cornwall, England, United Kingdom.
 Along the coast, to the north, is Gillan Creek and the Helford River, and to the south is the village of Porthoustock, and offshore The Manacles, a great hazard to shipping and a popular diving site for shipwrecks.
 The South West Coast Path passes through Porthallow which lies within the Cornwall Area of Outstanding Natural Beauty, especially renowned for it's geology and plants.
 One road runs through the village, and there is a post office and public house, the Five Pilchards, named for the pilchard fishery.
 The beach is privately owned with access open to all.